Subscribe to Blog via Email

 Markers for measuring Tumour functionality/hormone/peptide levels

-So far, I’ve covered basic tumor markers which have a tumor bulk and/or prognostic indication.
+So far, I’ve covered basic tumour markers which have a tumour bulk and/or prognostic indication.
 This section is a slightly more complex area and many more tests are involved.
-There’s often a correlation between CgA/Pancreastatin and these type of markers in many patients i.e. a serial high level of CgA might indicate a high level of tumour bulk and therefore increased production of a hormone in patients with a syndrome or oversecreting tumor.
+There’s often a correlation between CgA/Pancreastatin and these type of markers in many patients i.e. a serial high level of CgA might indicate a high level of tumour bulk and therefore increased production of a hormone in patients with a syndrome or oversecreting tumour.
 However, it frequently does not work out like that, particularly when dealing with non-functioning tumours.

 The type of marker for this element of NET diagnosis and surveillance will vary depending on the type of NET and its location (to a certain extent).
 Like tumour bulk/growth, there might be different options or test variants on an international basis.
 There are too many to list here, so I’ll only cover the most common.